 Now that you know some of the major factors that affect your car insurance, you can see why an independent agent (like us) is the way to go when shopping for car insurance in Michigan.

-An independent agent can run all of these numbers and factors against multiple insurance company’s and their data to find you the best possible rate within minutes.
+An independent agent can run all of these numbers and factors against 20 insurance company’s and their data to find you the best possible rate fast.